 By Shari Goodman

-Fresh off the heels of the march on Charlottesville and the destruction of historical monuments in the South by Black Lives Matter, new protests are occurring–this time against our National Anthem and our flag in stadiums across our country.
-“Taking the knee“ was first introduced by former 49ers quarterback Colin Kaepernick about a year ago, but has since gained in momentum as many other black athletes with million-dollar salaries have joined in solidarity with demonstrations against white oppression and racism.
+Fresh off the destruction of historical monuments by Antifa and Black Lives Matter, new protests are occurring–this time against our National Anthem and our flag.
+“Taking the knee“ was first introduced by former 49ers quarterback Colin Kaepernick a few years ago, but has since gained in momentum as many other black athletes with multi-million-dollar salaries have joined in solidarity with demonstrations against so-called white oppression and racism.

+You would think the nation was still afflicted with slavery and had never experienced a seminal civil rights movement.
 In fact, America fought a civil war to end slavery.
 It’s been over 150 years since the Emancipation Proclamation, thus, the fate of today’s blacks rests not upon yesterday’s slaveholders, but upon today’s failed black leadership who have intentionally kept America’s blacks on an imaginary plantation through the indoctrination of victimhood.
-By

 It is not “whitey” who is committing 62 percent of robberies, 57 percent of murders, 45 percent of assaults in the 75 biggest counties throughout the United States.
 Despite comprising only about 15 percent of the population in those counties.
 91 percent of blacks are murdered by other blacks.